Concurrent multiscale analysis without meshing: Microscale representation with CutFEM and micro/macro model blending: Introduction

 \section{Introduction}

 Many porous materials in biology and engineering, such as bones and composites, have inherently complex inner structures.
-For an accurate numerical description of these materials, which own highly oscillatory irregular solution fields because of the complex structures, the finite element method (FEM) requires a discretization that is able to capture the heterogeneities (i.e., pores) within acceptable precision.
-While resolving the entire structure with extremely high-resolution meshes may result in accurate simulations, the computational costs are also adversely affected and may not be affordable for large structures.
+These complex inner structures yield highly oscillatory irregular numerical solution fields.
+And hence an accurate finite element solution requires a discretization that is able to capture the heterogeneities (i.e., pores) within acceptable precision.
+While resolving the entire structure with extremely high-resolution meshes may result in accurate simulations, the computational cost is also adversely affected and may not be affordable for large structures.
 One feasible approach for a numerically tractable description of these media is to locally refine the mesh inside the region of interest and coarsen the mesh outside.
 However, this approach is more applicable when the errors corresponding to the discretization and mechanical behavior in the coarse mesh region remain negligible \cite{ODEN1997, Akbari15}.